Ardene: Sub-brands

-In 2019, the company launched an eco conscious collection under the name Ardene Collective.

 Ardene Foundation

 The company also operates the Ardene Foundation, a charity organization focused on community initiatives and social responsibility.
-The Foundation regularly partners with local and international non-profits and has surpassed $5.7M in charitable donations since its official inception in 2013.
+The Foundation regularly partners with local and international non-profits and has surpassed $6.6M in charitable donations since its official inception in 2013.
 The company lists community and responsibility as two of its values and published on its website that it upholds strict ethical codes of conduct for its employees and international suppliers.
-The company has a no incineration policy for deadstock and donates its post season merchandise through the Ardene Foundation.
+The company has a no incineration policy for deadstock and donates its postseason merchandise through the Ardene Foundation.